A History of the NJAHSC/NJASC

 In September 2005, Mrs. Wendy Booth Sitzler of Palmyra High School became NJASC Executive Director.
 She was joined in June 2006 by Mr. Lou Miller of Brooklawn Middle School in Parsippany.
 Both were experienced Student Council advisors at their own schools before becoming Executive Directors, each having been recognized for excellence as the NJASC State Advisor of the Year - Wendy in 2004 and Lou in 2005.
 Such recognition as outstanding advisors would continue while Executive Directors of NJASC; at the 2010 National Conference of the National Association of Student Councils (NASC) in Indianapolis, Lou was presented with the National Warren E. Shull Middle Level Adviser of the Year award; in 2011 Wendy was selected as a Regional Shull award winner.
 Wendy attended LTC as an "advisor delegate" in the early 1980's, becoming the first LTC delegate to serve as an Executive Director of the association.
 She celebrated her 25th year as a member of the LTC Staff in 2010.
 Lou has been active at the National level serving on the NASC National Advisory Council, including a term as adult co-chair in 2011.
-Like Walt Angilly before him, Lou has also served his fellow Executive Directors by taking a leadership role in NASSCED on their Executive Board since 2009, as Vice President in 2013 and 2014, and President in 2015 and 2016.
+Like Walt Angilly before him, Lou has also served his fellow Executive Directors by taking a leadership role in NASSCED on their Executive Board since 2009, as Vice President in 2013 and 2014 then being elected twice as President in 2015 and 2016.